Maria Antonietta Loi

 Maria Antonietta Loi (born 4 May 1973) is an Italian physicist who is a Professor of Optoelectronics at the University of Groningen and member of the Zernike Institute for Advanced Materials.
-Her research considers the development of functional materials for low-cost, high efficiency photovoltaics.
+Her research considers the development of functional materials for low-cost, high efficiency optoelectronic device.
 She was awarded the 2018 Netherlands Physical Society Physics prize (Physicaprijs).
 In 2020, she was elected Fellow of the American Physical Society.
-Loi is Deputy Editor of Applied Physics Letters.
+In 2022 she became a member of the Royal Netherlands Academy of Arts and Sciences (KNAW) and of the European academy of Science (EurASc).
+Loi is Editor-in-chief of Applied Physics Letters.

 Early life and education

 Loi was born in Quartu Sant'Elena, Sardinia.
 She studied physics at the University of Cagliari.
 She was awarded honours for her undergraduate degree in 1997, before embarking upon a doctoral research program.
 After earning her PhD she moved to the Johannes Kepler University Linz, where she worked as a postdoctoral researcher on organic solar cells.
 After one year in Austria she returned to Italy, where she joined the Italian National Research Council Institute for Nanostructured Materials.